laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 We simply did not have resources to update them to the latest changes of their respective APIs.
-We would be happy to bring them back to the Laminas Project if we find people who want to maintain them.
+We would be happy to bring them back to the Laminas Project if we find people who want to maintain them (though any such effort would have to provide features beyond what the official SDK libraries provide).

 Additionally, we decided to deprecate some other minor packages, not used by our other components.
 These include: